-Before you sell, check out these seven tips we prepared about common pitfalls sellers don’t expect when selling their motorcycle.
+Before you sell, check out these seven tips we prepared about common pitfalls sellers don’t expect when selling their motorcycles.

 1. Try to Sell Your Bike Before You’re Ready